kolan72/PoliNorError/README.md

                                 .Handle(() => cmd1.ExecuteNonQuery());
 ```
 Error can be handled if any conditions specified by `ForError` is satisfied and all conditions specified by `ExcludeError` is unsatisfied.
 There are no limitations on the number of filter conditions for both types.
-If no filter is set, all errors will be handled .
 If filter conditions are unsatisfied, error handling break and set both the `IsFailed` and `ErrorFilterUnsatisfied` properies to `true`.

 ### PolicyResult handlers